Dubai College

 Dubai College (DC) is a selective entry British school in Dubai, United Arab Emirates.
-Established in 1978, the school caters for students in Years 7 to 13, and is situated in the Al Sufouh area of Dubai.
+Established in 1978, the school caters for students from Years 7 to 13, and is situated in the Al Sufouh area of Dubai.
 Students prepare for the British GCSE and A-Level examinations.
 It is a not for profit organisation, and is administered by a board of governors, currently chaired by British chartered accountant, Edward Quinlan.

-Dubai College is widely considered one of the UAE's most prestigious schools.
-In the 2014 COBIS survey of its member schools, Dubai College had the best examination results of all British School Overseas in the world.
+Dubai College is considered one of the UAE's most prestigious schools.
+It is included in The Schools Index that lists world's leading 150 schools.

 The Headmaster, and the school, is a member of the HMC, COBIS and British Schools of the Middle East.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among the top 15 schools in the Middle East.

 History

 Dubai College was founded in 1978 under an Emiri decree issued by the late Ruler of Dubai, Sheikh Rashid bin Saeed Al Maktoum, with the now famous instruction: "Build us a school, here".

 Before the school moved to its current location, it was housed in two small villas near Safa Park.
 Dubai College started its first year with five teachers and twenty two pupils.

 The Board of Governors set up a debenture system and arranged bank loans to fund a permanent building for the school.
 The contracted architectural firm was Brewer, Smith and Brewer.
 In 1979, the first school building, now dubbed A Block, was constructed.

 After some years of absence, the school has reintroduced a compulsory debenture system, payable for all new pupils entering the school from September 2015.

 Dubai College was selected to host the COBIS Secondary Games 2016.

-Academics

-In 2019, Dubai College's GCSE performance was comparable to the 5th best UK co-educational independent school.
-Their excellent A Level results mean that up to 52% of Dubai College leavers now go on to study at the top 1% of universities worldwide and they are yet again the top performing school in the United Arab Emirates achieving 90% A*/A grades at GCSE and 61% A*/A grades at A Level this year.

-KHDA Inspection Report
+KHDA inspection report

 The Knowledge and Human Development Authority (KHDA) is an educational quality assurance authority based in Dubai, United Arab Emirates.
 It undertakes early learning, school and higher learning institution management and rates them as well.

 A summary of the inspection ratings for Dubai College.

 A summary of all the schools in Dubai's ratings can be found at KHDA School Ratings.

-Enrolment

-With a predominant reputation in the United Arab Emirates, Dubai College is a popular and highly selective choice.
-It receives about 450 applicants a year for only 160 spaces.
-It has approximately 950 students and more than 100 members of teaching staff.